Topological sheaves and spaces of distributions in the global case: Distributions and fields

 \section{Distributions and fields}

 In what follows we fix a family of smooth curves $X \to S$, a finite set $I$ and collection of sections $\Sigma = \{ \sigma_i \}_{i \in I}$, keeping the notation of the previous sections.
-We will fix a new object as well: $\calU$ which we assume to be an associative, unital, complete topological $\calO_S$ algebra with topology generated by left ideals (and therefore a $\otimesr$-topological algebra).
-We will also assume, from Section \ref{ssec:campiQCCF}, that $\calU$ is locally a \QCCF sheaf.
+We will fix a new object as well: $\calU$ , which we assume to be an associative, unital, complete topological $\calO_S$ algebra with topology generated by left ideals (and therefore a $\otimesr$-topological algebra).
+For some results we will assume also that $\calU$ is locally a \QCCF sheaf.

-\begin{definition} With the notation above, we define the sheaf of $\calU$-valued {\em fields} on $\pbarOpoli$ as the sheaf of continuous maps: {$\mF^1_{\Sigma,\calU}$} More in general, for a finite set $A$, define the sheaf of $\calU$-valued $A$-fields on $\pbarOpoli$ as {$\mF^A_{\Sigma,\calU}$} Sometimes we denote by $\mF^n_{\Sigma,\calU}$ the space of $A$-field where $A$ has $n$ elements and in particular for $A=[n]$.
+\begin{definition} With the notation above, we define the sheaf of $\calU$-valued {\em fields} on $\pbarOpoli$ as the sheaf of continuous maps: {$\mF^1_{\Sigma,\calU}$} More in general, for a finite set $A$, define the sheaf of $\calU$-valued $A$-fields on $\pbarOpoli$ as {$\mF^A_{\Sigma,\calU}$} Sometimes we denote by $\mF^n_{\Sigma,\calU}$ the space of $A$-field where $A$ has $n$ elements and in particular for $A=\{ 1,\dots,n\}$.